brow/rebeccabutler.org/consulting/index.md

 I've usually worked in a startup environment.
 I enjoy working with dedicated designers and PMs, and also enjoy performing those roles myself.
 I'm accustomed to launching products on top of changing and breaking APIs.

-I was an early adopter of Swift and ReactiveSwift, and I enjoy mentoring people who are learning those paradigms and other aspects of software development.
+I was an early adopter of Swift and reactive programming, and I enjoy mentoring people who are learning those paradigms and other aspects of software development.

+I graduated from Stanford in 2008 with a BS in Computer Science.

 If you've read this far and want to know more, drop me a line at [hello@tombrow.com](mailto:hello@tombrow.com).